Animal rescuer dies while trying to save parrot

 The rescuers climbed on the roof of a three-storey building.
 Atif had an iron cage in his hand.
 As soon as the iron cage came in touch with the electric wire, the cable caught fire.
 At that time the parrot died on the spot and three people were electrocuted.
 They were immediately taken to the burn institute.

-The other two -- Rupak, 20, and Shafiqur Rahman, 28 -- suffered 7 percent and 8 percent burns respectively, said doctors.
+The other two -- Rupak, 20, and Shafiqur Rahman, 28 -- suffered 7 percent and 8 percent burns respectively.

 Comments